ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Sure, here are four jokes related to software engineering and cyber security:

-1. Why did the software engineer go broke?
-Because he lost his domain in a bet!

-2. Why was the computer cold?
-It left its Windows open!

-3. What do you call a hacker who can't get into any systems?
-A lack-toaster-intolerant!
+1. Why do software engineers prefer gardening?
+Because they like to "debug" their plants and watch them "grow"!

-4. Why did the cyber security expert bring a ladder to work?
-To reach new heights in protecting the network!
+2. Why did the cybersecurity expert bring a ladder to work?
+Because they heard the company had a lot of "high-level" security!

-Hope these bring a smile to your face!
+3. Why did the software engineer go broke?
+Because they lost their "cache" flow and couldn't "compile" enough money!

+4. Why do security experts never get into fights?
+Because they always "encrypt" their personal data and "firewall" their emotions!

 [
-Sun Oct 22 01:12:06 UTC 2023
+Mon Oct 23 01:07:56 UTC 2023
  ]